uai-art-image-processing/sketch-to-artwork/README.md

 ## Prerequisites

 - Linux or macOS
-- NVIDIA GPU with at least 12GB VRAM
+- NVIDIA GPU with at least 12GB VRAM and cuDNN
 - Python 3.7 or higher

 ## Installation